KANSAS CITY, Mo. - Housing documents somehow signed by dead people, and homeowners who had no idea the deeds to their properties had been forged.

 "It is shameful how easy this is," he said.
 "It appears to be a huge loophole in how we process deeds and handle online information."

 Recorder of Deeds director reacts to details of scheme

 Robert Kelly has been director of Jackson County's Recorder of Deeds Department since 2003.
 And this might surprise you: he agrees it's an easy crime to pull off.

 "I don't want to scare people, but I think reports like yours help alert people of schemes like this," Kelly said.

 Kelly spoke with 41 Action News to help clear up misconceptions about the responsibilities of his office.
 He knows people are wondering why employees working in the Recorder of Deeds Department aren't doing more to stop the fraudulent deeds from being filed.

-Kelly said the Recorder of Deeds Department's responsibilities are spelled out by lawmakers in Jefferson City .
+the Recorder of Deeds Department's responsibilities are spelled out by lawmakers in Jefferson City .
 If the deed has the required information and is notarized, the office collects a fee and makes it public record.